gioangeloella/content-system-toolkit/content-system-strategy-template.md

 - ~~One-off [content] support~~
 - ~~Embedded in a single [team]~~

-> **Why this matters:** The most common failure mode for a content system role is absorption into tactical work.
+> **Why this matters:** The most common failure mode for a content system role is getting dragged back into tactical work.
 This section is your reference point when someone asks you to do something the role isn't meant to do.

 ---

-## Risks We're Managing
+## Risks we're managing

-Name 2–3 real risks and the guardrail for each.
-Naming risks openly builds credibility — it signals you've thought past the vision into the reality.
+Name 2–3 real risks and the guardrails for each.
+Naming risks openly builds credibility.
+It signals you've thought past the vision into the reality.

 Common risks for a content system function: